Mapping Facial Hair Growth for Traditional Shaving

 Shaving Brush

 You cannot lather a shaving soap without a brush, which is why adding a shaving brush3 to your shaving kit is crucial.
-Although you can try lathering with your hands, we doubt that it will give you great and even results.
+Although you can try lathering by hand, we doubt it will give you even, great results.

-Shaving brushes have four major bristles: badger, boar, horse, and synthetic.
-The natural animal bristles are graded depending on their manufacturing and sourcing processes.
+Shaving brushes have four main bristle types: badger, boar, horse, and synthetic.
+Natural animal bristles are graded based on their manufacturing and sourcing processes.
 The brushes’ qualities are also defined by their loft, knot, and overall height, with larger brushes offering more coverage and smaller brushes guaranteeing more precision.

 Razor

 Wet shaving works well with traditional single-blade razors, like straight razors, shavettes, and safety razors.
-Their designs and blade quality account for close and smooth skin-level shaving results in a few passes.
+Their designs and blade quality deliver close, smooth skin-level shaving in a few passes.
 The faster and more efficiently they get the job done, the less irritation appears after shaving.

 Post Shave Ritual

-Whether dry shaving or wet shaving, aftershave is a must-have product that should never go missing in your grooming kit.
+Whether you dry shave or wet shave, aftershave is a must-have product that should never go missing from your grooming kit.
 Aftershaves4 are the secret ingredient and are often the first-aid solution to preventing and treating post-shave skin irritations, like razor burn and bumps.
 These products could either be in the form of a lightweight splash, cologne, lotion, or a rich balm.

-The natural antimicrobial and astringent properties calm down inflamed skin and kill off any bacteria that can cause major infections to the open micro-abrasions on the skin.
+The natural antimicrobial and astringent properties calm inflamed skin and kill bacteria that can cause serious infections to open micro-abrasions.
 Splash and colognes are excellent for mild hydration on sensitive to normal skin types after shaving.
-At the same time, thicker formulations like lotions and balms are perfect for dry skin that needs extra nourishment.
+At the same time, thicker formulations, such as lotions and balms, are ideal for dry skin that needs extra nourishment.

-As men, investing in a whole grooming kit may seem like a tedious thing to do.
-If you are tired of dealing with nasty and bumpy-looking skin after shaving, ensure you have all these wet shaving essentials on your counter.
+As men, investing in a complete grooming kit may seem tedious.
+If you are tired of dealing with bumpy, irritated skin after shaving, make sure you have all these wet shaving essentials on your counter.

 For severe cases of razor burn or simply to cool your face, I highly recommend a trusty alum block.
 Used for thousands of years for many different purposes, the alum block is a shaver’s best friend.
 For those nasty nicks and cuts, nothing works better than a styptic pencil.